 Optimize statistics are available in Databricks Runtime 6.0 and above.

-For an example of the benefits of Delta Lake on Databricks data skipping and Z-Ordering, see the notebooks in the next section.
+For an example of the benefits of Delta Lake on Databricks data skipping and Z-Ordering, see the notebooks in Optimization examples.
 By default Delta Lake on Databricks collects statistics on the first 32 columns defined in your table schema.
 You can change this value using the table property

 dataSkippingNumIndexedCols.
 Adding more columns to collect statistics would add additional overhead as you write files.